RealFascinated/beatsaber-overlay/README.md

-# ScoreSaber Overlay with real-time data
+# BeatSaber Overlay with real-time data from HttpSiraStatus

 The public url to view/use: https://bs-overlay.fascinated.cc</br>
 Need help?
 Feel free to message me at: Fascinated#4719